 - Food Grade Wax

 To be 100% safe, you really have to read the candy label and know what every ingredient is.
 I hope this list of the best vegan Halloween candy saves you some time at the store!

 Can Vegans Eat Chocolate?

-I’ve had a lot of people ask me, “Is there any vegan chocolate candy?”
+I’ve seen a lot of people ask, “Is there any vegan chocolate candy?”

-Yes, there is vegan chocolate candy and vegans can eat dark chocolate.
-If you prefer a creamier “milk chocolate” candy then it has to be a chocolate made bar with a dairy-free milk like rice milk.
-I really like the Enjoy Life rice milk chocolate and dark chocolate candy bars, they’re absolutely delicious!
+Yes, there is vegan chocolate candy!
+Vegans can eat dark chocolate candy and “milk” chocolate that is made with dairy-free milk.
+I really like these vegan rice milk chocolates and these dark chocolate candy bars.
+They’re absolutely delicious!

 Ultimate List of Vegan Halloween Candy 2019

 I’ve tried a lot of vegan Halloween candy over the last few years so I thought I should share what I’ve found to be the best!

-When I look for vegan Halloween candy or any candy for that matter, it obviously has to be vegan and I would prefer it to be organic if possible.
+When I look for vegan Halloween candy (or any candy), it obviously has to be vegan and I would prefer it to be organic if possible.
 If it’s fair-trade certified or contains locally sourced ingredients, that’s a big bonus.

 However, I know many vegans do enjoy the mainstream candy so I’m still going to share which of those candy brands are vegan or not because I want this vegan candy list to be helpful to everyone!